incuna/django-orderable/README.md

 ### Metaclasses

-If your subclass of Orderable has a Metaclass then make sure it subclasses the Orderable one so the model is sorted by ``sort_order``.
+If your subclass of Orderable has a Metaclass then make sure it subclasses the Orderable one so the model is sorted by `sort_order`.

+### Custom Managers

+Similarly, if your model has a custom manager, subclass `orderable.managers.OrderableManager` instead of `django.db.models.Manager`.

 ### Transactions